 Fluorescent bulbs are most commonly found in two varieties: compact fluorescent bulbs for use in homes and fluorescent tube lighting that is often used in offices and stores.
 Both bulbs emit more UV light than traditional incandescent bulbs.
 Some scientists have expressed concern about the impact these lights have on human health over a lifetime, but the UVA light emitted by these bulbs is too small to have an immediate effect, such as sunburn or eye pain.

-UVB rays from the sun help organisms to absorb Vitamin D. These lights may also help to prevent conditions like seasonal affective disorder.
-These lights emit substantially more UV rays than fluorescent or incandescent light bulbs, and may cause skin damage.
-Their most common use in human homes is as a lighting supplement for reptiles and amphibians, who need UVB rays in order to metabolize calcium.
+UVB rays from the sun help organisms to absorb Vitamin D and may also help to prevent conditions like seasonal affective disorder.
+However, excessive UVB radiation can also cause skin damage.
+UVB bulbs, also known as retile basking bulbs, emit substantially more UV rays than fluorescent or incandescent light bulbs, and are usually found in pet stores.
+The most common use of these bulbs in the home is the same as it is in pets stores: a lighting supplement for reptiles and amphibians, who need UVB rays in order to metabolize calcium.

 The lights used in tanning beds are typically long, tubular fluorescent bulbs that emit both UVA and UVB rays.
 These lights can cause skin damage and cancer, but may also help with Vitamin D production and seasonal affective disorder.